Poet's Voice: Stud record

-Death

-Poet's Voice died on March 17, 2018, aged 11 after suffering a heart attack at Dalham Hall Stud.
+Poet's Voice died on 17 March 2018, aged 11 after suffering a heart attack at Dalham Hall Stud.

 Saeed bin Suroor, who trained Poet's Voice throughout his racing career, said, "I am very sad to hear of the death of Poet's Voice and my condolences go to His Highness Sheikh Mohammed and everyone connected to him at Darley.
 He was a pleasure to train, always relaxed in his work and gave his best throughout his career.
 His victory in the QEII S. was very special indeed."